authelia/authelia/docs/configuration/authentication/index.md

 {: .label .label-config .label-green }
 </div>

-This option is deprecated in favor of [cached](cached.md) configurations.
-For backwards compatability if you have not configured the cached duration we utilize this value to configure the cached duration setting.
+This option is deprecated in favor of [cache](cache.md) configurations.
+For backwards compatability if you have not configured the cache ttl we utilize this value to configure the cache ttl setting.

 ### file